 While flooding or the potential for flooding is typically relevant at the time of development, it is also important information for consideration for any changes to/development of the property.
-For the subject property, a survey was submitted with the application for rezoning indicating that the subject property lies within two flood zone designations in accordance with FEMA Flood Insurance Rate Maps (FIRM panel #1251440331E).
-Most of PID #0407-09-0015 (north/central portions) lies within flood zone X-shaded designation.
-The southern portion of PID #0407-09-0015 lies within flood zone AE designation.
+For the subject properties, a survey was submitted with the application for rezoning indicating that the subject properties lie within two flood zone designations in accordance with FEMA Flood Insurance Rate Maps (FIRM panel #1251440331E).
+All of PID #0407090016 and the northern portion of PID #0407090017 lie within flood zone X-shaded designation.
+The southern portion of PID #0407090017 lies within flood zone AE designation.
 FEMA defines these flood zones as follows:

 Zone X-Shaded: moderate flood zone hazards or "areas of minimal flood hazard, which are between the limits of the SFHA and the 0.2-percent-annual-chance flood."
 Zone AE: special flood hazard area (SFHA - high flood risk) or "areas with a 1% annual chance of flooding and a 26% chance of flooding over the life of a 30-year mortgage."

 However, FEMA is in the process of updating the nation's FIRMs to reflect current flood risks.
 Updated FIRMS will be adopted and in effect as of November 4th, 2016.
-With the update, the northern half of PID #0407-09-0015 lies within new flood zone X. The southern half of PID #0407-09-0015 lies within new flood zone AE designation, with a base flood elevation (BFE) of 10ft NAVD, in accordance with preliminary FIRM panel #12115C00331F.
+With the update, all of PID #0407090016 and the northern portion of PID #0407090017 will lie within new flood zone \underline{X} .
+The southern portion of PID #0407090017 lies within new flood zone AE designation, with a base flood elevation (BFE) of 10ft NAVD, in accordance with preliminary FIRM panel #12115C00331F.
 FEMA defines new flood zone AE as follows: